-PFF Group is one of the UK's largest independent food packaging manufacturers (PFF Packaging) and the UK's largest manufacturer of PPE aprons.
+PFF Group is one of the UK's largest independent food packaging manufacturers and Britain's largest manufacturer of PPE aprons.
 Both divisions are members of the Made in Britain campaign and PFF Group is a member of the British Plastics Federation.

 At PFF Group we are proud of our heritage as a family-owned business and UK manufacturer.
 Founded in 1993 by husband and wife team Andy and Michelle Bairstow, the firm originally manufactured plastic packaging for imported cosmetics, toiletries and gifts, as well as contract packing for other imported goods.